 Currently valued at more than \$110,000, the merit-based Olin Tuition Scholarship benefits all admitted students.
-Offered for eight semesters of full time study and covering half the annual tuition charges, this scholarship recognizes achievement inside and outside of the classroom.
+Offered for eight semesters of required full-time study and covering half the annual tuition charges, this scholarship recognizes achievement inside and outside the classroom and represents our confidence in your ability to succeed in this unique academic environment.
+Our goal is to attract talented students committed to making a difference in the world and partnering with them to make an Olin education a reality.